Goodwill

 For the year ended December 31, 2023, we performed a quantitative assessment for our Delaware Gathering reporting unit and a qualitative assessment for our other reporting units.
 Our 2023 testing of goodwill did not identify any impairments other than our Delaware Gathering reporting unit, which reported a goodwill impairment charge of $14.8 million.
 The impairment was primarily driven by the significant increases in interest rates and timing of system connections with our producer customers.

-For the quantitative assessment, the discounted cash flow fair value estimate is based on known or knowable information at the measurement date.
-The significant assumptions that were used to develop the estimates of the fair values under the discounted cash flow method included management’s best estimates of the discount rate of 16% as well as estimates of future cash flows, which are impacted primarily by future volumes and EBITDA projections.
+For the quantitative assessment, we estimated the value of each of the reporting unit using a discounted cash flows ("DCF") analysis.
+The significant assumptions that were used to develop the estimates of the fair values under the DCF method included management’s best estimates of the discount rate of 16% as well as estimates of future cash flows, which are impacted primarily by volume and EBITDA projections.
 Fair value determinations require considerable judgment and are sensitive to changes in underlying assumptions and factors.
-As a result, there can be no assurance that the estimates and assumptions made for purposes of the interim goodwill impairment test will prove to be an accurate prediction of the future.
+As a result, there can be no assurance that the estimates and assumptions made for purposes of the annual goodwill impairment test will prove to be an accurate prediction of the future.
 The fair value measurements for the individual reporting units represent Level 3 measurements.

 A summary of our goodwill by segment is as follows (in thousands):